-- Do not inflate beyond the maximum allowed tyre pressure. - · Always use the pump that is supplied with the chair,
+Do not inflate beyond the maximum allowed tyre pressure.

 8.2.2 Tyre wear

 When inspecting the tyres for signs of wear, look for significant scuff marks, cuts and a diminished tyre tread.
 Tyres will need to be changed when the tread cannot be seen over the complete surface of the tyre, (Fig.8.1).